Do you need to attract high-ticket clients or sell to a bigger audience?

 Picture the scenario below using freelancers:

 Looks the same?
-At the end of the day, it is.
-They are both earning $1000 per month and they are both writing 10 articles.
+At the end of the day, it’s close.
+They both earned $3,000 from their writing expertise.

 Now the question is: which approach is the BEST approach for your business?